Nchrist89/In-Command/README.md

 Google Dev Tools - To troubleshoot and test all features on the website.
 Check and resolve issues with the responsivity on the website across devices.

-[Prome AI](https://www.promeai.pro/ai-image-generation) - Used for generating the images used in the final project.
+[Prome AI](https://www.promeai.pro/ai-image-generation) - Used for generating the images used in the final project and the In Command logo.

-[Tiny Wow (highly recommend)](https://tinywow.com/) - To batch resize multiple images and to convert to WebP format for reduced file size.
+[Tiny Wow (highly recommend)](https://tinywow.com/) - To batch resize multiple images and convert to WebP format for reduced file size.

-[Image Colour Picker](https://imagecolorpicker.com/user/palettes) - Used for generating the palette which has been used throughout the project.
-Not all the colours were used in the final cut.
+[Image Colour Picker](https://imagecolorpicker.com) - Used for generating the In command palette but not all colours were used in the final project.
+The quiz/ game palette Is not.

-[Gimp](https://www.gimp.org/) - Used for modifying and editing images used on the website.
+[Gimp](https://www.gimp.org/) - Used for modifying and editing images used on the website and the in command logo.

 [Favicon.io](https://favicon.io/) - To create favicon.